 Penalties

-A public officer that violates Penal Code 504 is guilty of embezzlement.
+Violating Penal Code 504 is embezzlement.
 As such, misappropriation by a public officer is punished as a form of grand theft or petty theft, depending on the value and type of property involved.
-Charges for this white collar crime can be filed as either a
+Charges for this white-collar crime can be filed as either a

 - misdemeanor or